Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 For an \MTP\ level of 22, the training in some cases took substantially longer than at lower levels.
 The reason for this is that the \ALS, as originally designed~\cite{MLIP1}, terminates when \MLIP\ does not find any configurations that need to be added to the training set.
 Here a different protocol was used, where the active learning for the \AP\ was stopped when the number of structures to be added to the training set was less than 1\% of its size.
 This choice was motivated by the observation that at times fewer than ten configurations were being added to a training set of thousands in a single iteration, which took a full day to process, for a gain in \RMS\ training error that was $<$~1~meV/atom.
 Tests showed that the choice of a variety of early termination criteria (which can be chosen as options in \PRAPs) comes at the cost of 2-5~meV/atom in training error.

 A key question to be answered is: ``Does the ML-aided procedure reduce the total computational expense?''
 For each ternary the \AFLOW\ and \textsc{RandSpg} datasets contained $\sim$210 and $\sim$6300 individual structures, respectively (Table \ref{table:cfg}).
 Therefore, $\sim$6500 geometry optimizations would be needed to relax all of these configurations.
 Using \MTPs, a maximum number of single point \DFT\ energy evaluations performed during the course of the training was $\sim$3000 (Figure \ref{fig:calcs}) for the CTaTi system at level 22.
 Dividing the number of configurations comprising the \AFLOW\ data by the number of structures gives an average estimate of the number of steps required per geometry optimization ($\sim$28).
 Thus, our protocol reduces the number of \DFT\ evaluations that would need to be performed to relax all of the considered structures by a factor of $\sim$30 or more (as high as 180 for the CHfTa system at an \MTP\ level of 10).
+We note that as \MTP\ level increases, the number of single-point calculations increases (as does the total training time), as expected (\emph{e.g.}\ see Table 3 in Ref.\ \cite{MLIP2}).
+The reason for this is that higher level \MTPs\ contain more parameters, and therfore require more training data to fit these parameters.